hail-is/hail/README.md

 # Hail

-Hail is a framework for scalable genomic data analysis.
+Hail is a framework for scalable genetic data analysis.
 Hail is pre-alpha software and under active development.
 Hail is written in Scala (mostly) and uses Apache [Spark](http://spark.apache.org/) and other Apache Hadoop projects.
 If you are interested in getting